dsccommunity/StorageDsc/README.md

 ## Examples

+### Example 1
-**Example 1**:  Wait for disk 2 to become available, and then make the disk available as two new formatted volumes, with J using all available space after 'G' has been created.
+This configuration will wait for disk 2 to become available, and then make the disk available as two new formatted volumes, with J using all available space after 'G' has been created.

 ```powershell
 Configuration DataDisk